Nerwyn/android-tv-card/README.md

     - Highly recommended that you also create buttons for `delete` and `enter` so you can remove and send your input text.
   - **Google Assistant search** - Create and press the button `search` to pull up a browser prompt in which you can type in text to send to your Android TV to process as a Google Assistant search.
     - Works well if you are experiencing [this issue](https://github.com/home-assistant/core/issues/94063).
-- Can also be used for Kodi (see below)
+- Can also be used for Fire TV and Kodi (see below)

 **Template support**